Zerone-Laboratories/RIGEL/README.md

 - Modular, extensible, and developer-friendly
 - Build it.
 Hack it.
 Make it yours.

+**What makes RIGEL special?**
+RIGEL bridges the gap between powerful AI models and practical system integration.
+Whether you're building a personal AI assistant, developing chatbots, creating AI-powered applications, or researching agentic AI systems, RIGEL provides the foundation you need with support for both local privacy-focused inference and high-performance cloud models.

 > [!WARNING]
 > RIGEL Engine is still in developer-beta stage.
 Bugs may present.
 The code will be well structured in the public release and more features will be added!.

 ## Overview

-RIGEL is a powerful multi-agentic engine that provides a unified interface for multiple language model backends.
-Built with extensibility in mind, it supports both local inference via Ollama and cloud-based inference through Groq.
-Aims to act as a central server for multiple
+RIGEL is a powerful **open-source multi-agentic AI engine** and **virtual assistant framework** that provides a unified interface for multiple language model backends.
+Built with extensibility in mind, it supports both **local AI inference via Ollama** and **cloud-based inference through Groq**.

-Agentic based clients
+**Perfect for developers building AI applications, chatbots, virtual assistants, and agentic AI systems.**

+Key capabilities:
+- **Multi-LLM Support**: Ollama (local), Groq (cloud), LLAMA.cpp, Transformers
+- **Agentic AI**: Advanced reasoning, thinking, and decision-making
+- **System Integration**: D-Bus server for OS-level AI assistance
+- **MCP Tools**: File management, system commands, real-time information
+- **Memory Management**: Persistent conversation threads
+- **Extensible**: Plugin architecture for custom capabilities

+Aims to act as a central AI server for multiple agentic-based clients and AI-powered applications.

 ## Project Status